laninsky/possums/mitogenomes/README.md

 ```

 ## RAxML
-Ran two separate RAxML runs to check convergence. used GTRCAT on advice of RaxML author (initially ran run1 with `#SBATCH --qos=debug` and time limited to 15:00, with the intention of increasing the time once I confirmed that the runs were working.
-However, runs completed in ~2 minutes).
+Ran two separate RAxML runs to check convergence.
+Used GTRCAT on advice of RaxML author.
+Dialed in resource use for run 2 based on the `nn_seff` results from run 1.
 ```
 #!/bin/bash -e